mike-gustafson/game-project/README.md

 ## Installation Instructions:
     None!
 The best part is that this game is hosted entirely online!
-You don't need to do anything to play it other than go to URL_PLACEHOLDER
+You don't need to do anything to play it other than go to https://mike-gustafson.github.io/game-project/

 ## Approach Taken: